 If you are splurging and buying a higher-quality robe, you may want to consider going with a solid, more neutral color.
 This way, no matter how fashion changes, your robe will always be in style.
 Sometimes going with a trendy or fashionable pattern can get old over time.

 Some websites offer free shipping.
-If you are purchasing through Amazon, your purchase could qualify for Amazon Prime if you have an active Prime membership.
+If you are purchasing through Amazon.com, your purchase may qualify for Amazon Prime if you have an active Prime membership.

-Warranty & Returns – As with any online purchase, it is extremely important to check the company’s return policy and whether or not they have a warranty or guarantee on your purchase.
-Every company has their own policies, so be sure to read over the fine print carefully in case you are not happy with your purchase and want to return it.
+As with any online purchase, be sure to check the company’s return policy and whether or not they have a warranty or guarantee on your purchase.
+Every company has a unique policy, so be sure to read over the fine print carefully in case you are not happy with your purchase and want to return it.